wtoivo/RM2-ODL-quali-book/docs/04-Data_analysis.md

 # Data analysis

 This chapter has activities to support you with Thematic Analysis.
-This chapter, alongside with Ashley's lectures, will talk you through the six steps required for TA; we advise using Braun & Clarke (2006) to structure your data analysis.
-This can be accessed through the library, using the following link: https://tinyurl.com/ybrsf5eg.
+This chapter, alongside with Ashley's lectures, will talk you through the six phases required for TA; we advise using Braun & Clarke (2022) to structure your data analysis.
+This can be accessed through the library, using the following link: https://go.exlibris.link/Z9qxllzH.
 There is also a good overview in Braun & Clarke (2013), which is on the reading list.

 **Overview of the steps of TA**

-  1. Familiarisation with the data
+  1. Familiarisation (p.42 in the Braun & Clarke (2022) book)
-  2. Generating initial codes
+  2. Doing coding (p.59)
-  3. Searching for themes
+  3. Generating initial themes (p.78)
-  4. Reviewing themes
+  4. Developing and Reviewing themes (p.97)
-  5. Defining and naming themes
+  5. Refining, Defining and Naming themes (p.108)
-  6. Producing the report
+  6. Writing up your analysis (p.118)

-## Coding (steps 1-2)
+## Coding (Phases 1-2)

-Here, we'll focus on Steps 1 and 2 of the process.
-These can be found on pages 87-89 of the Braun & Clarke (2006) paper.
-We also covered how to do the analysis in the Thematic Analysis lecture in Semester 1 Week 12.
+Here, we'll focus on Phases 1 and 2 of the process.
+Familiarisation starts on p.42 and Coding starts on p.59 of the Braun & Clarke (2022) book.
+We also covered how to do Phases 1 and 2 of the analysis in the Thematic Analysis lecture in Semester 1 Week 11.

-### Step 1: Familiarisation with the data
+### Phase 1: Familiarisation (p.42)

   * Transcribing (or sorting/anonymising your transcript) helps you to become more familiar with your data
   * Read over the transcript, but do it in an 'active' way.
 This means reading while searching for meanings and patterns
-  * Note down anything of interest that comes up
+  * Note down anything of interest that comes up, either in a particular part of a transcript or thinking about the overall dataset

 **Practical steps:**

 Read through your transcript and take notes and/or make comments in the margins.
 Generate a list of ideas: what is interesting about the discussion?
+Are there any contradictions that you spot?
+What patterns do you observe?

-### Step 2: Generating initial codes
+### Phase 2: Generating initial codes (p.59)

   * Codes identify a feature of the data that seems interesting
   * The process of coding involves going through the transcript and thinking about the data, and picking out what seems interesting/important.
+  * Try to apply short, specific, labels to each part of the transcript as you go through it.
   * Coded data is specific (themes, which come later, are broad) -you will likely end up with quite a lot of different codes.
   * Code for as many patterns as you can at this point  - it won't all make it to the next stage, but it's good if you pick up as much as you can at this stage.